Data Loading

 }

-The <Form> component intercepts submit and sends via fetch (no full page reload), and falls back to native submission if JavaScript fails.
+The <Form> component intercepts same-origin submissions and sends them via fetch (no full page reload), while cross-origin actions retain native form navigation so they do not require a custom-header CORS preflight.
+It also falls back to native submission if JavaScript fails.

 API Routes